INTI-CMNB/kibot_variants_arduprog/README.md

 # Results

-Here is what we get, you can download the results obtained on GitHub CI/CD Actions from [here](https://github.com/INTI-CMNB/kibot_variants_arduprog/suites/1173923934/artifacts/17126083).
+Here is what we get, you can download the results obtained on GitHub CI/CD Actions from [here](https://github.com/INTI-CMNB/kibot_variants_arduprog/suites/1178852123/artifacts/17235638).
+Click on the images to get a larger image or the generated document.

 ## Schematic PDF